Katrina Leskanich: "Walking on Sunshine" and international success (1985–89)

-Downturn, come back, and breakup (1990–97)
+Downturn, comeback, and breakup (1990–97)

 Throughout the 1990s, Katrina and the Waves recorded fairly steadily, though most releases were available only in continental Europe and/or Canada.
 They also recorded the song "We Gotta Get Out of This Place" with Eric Burdon for the TV series China Beach in 1990.

 On May 3, 1997, after having somewhat faded into obscurity, the band won the Eurovision Song Contest 1997 for the United Kingdom with "Love Shine a Light".
 Reacting to the win, Leskanich said it was the second landslide victory in a week; the song won by a record points margin, and Tony Blair had won the 1997 British general election two days previously.
 The song won by a then-record margin of 70 points over the Irish runner-up.
 The song went to No. 3 in the UK Singles Chart (becoming the band's biggest-ever hit) and Katrina and The Waves performed an unprecedented four weeks running on the BBC One TV show Top of the Pops.

 Katrina and the Waves broke up in 1999.

 "Walking on Sunshine" has been used in many advertisements and films, including: